 Factors for employers to consider before relocation

-One of the main factors to take into consideration when thinking about moving is employee retention.
-In these situations, it is important to confer and communicate with your employees and their representatives before making any decisions.
+One of the major factors to take into consideration when thinking about moving is employee retention.
+In these situations, it is important to confer and communicate with your employees and their representatives before deciding.

 - The distance between the old location and the new location.